ajs-voices/once-upon-a-dream/scenes/059-moving.md

 "He moved in.
 Which is why I'm calling actually.
 I want to move Saturday's here."
 I said quietly.

 "Alright.
 You'll have to call Drew in the morning."
-Max said with a yawn.
+Finn said with a yawn.

 "And afterwards, can you big burly men help us get his things in storage.
 I'd rather not go play basketball with Ant and his brother.
 Suggest it tomorrow, make it seem like it's your idea."

-Max laughed.
+Finn laughed.
 "You lying to him?"

 "No. I'll fess up but it's easier if you offer.
 I seem less like the jealous boyfriend."

 "You are the jealous boyfriend."

 Angel rolled over when I groaned, draping his arm over my stomach and resting his head on my shoulder.
-He mumbled, "Tell Max hi.
+He mumbled, "Tell Finn hi.
 And you have to go."

 I chuckled.
-"Hey Max, Angel says hi, and now I have to go.
+"Hey Finn, Angel says hi, and now I have to go.
 We'll see you here same time as usual."

 We said our good-byes and I snuggled down with Angel pressed against me, "How much of that did you hear."